 Wives: feel free to send this post to your husbands if they need some help.

-(For other posts with advice for husbands, check out Basic Male Fashion and Do You Even Lift?)
+(For other posts with advice for husbands, check out Basic Male Fashion, Do You Even Lift?, and Would You Put Your OWN Mouth There?)

 Hands.
 Wash your hands frequently.
 It’s good for your health, and it feels better for whomever you touch.
 Wash your hands when you get home, after you change a diaper, after you play with your pet, after you use the bathroom, after you pick your nose, before you cook, before you eat, and before sex.